Keep in your fashion budget

 Alaska is big on outdoor clothes

 After college, I stopped thrifting as in Germany, it is more a students thing or for children clothes.
 However, after moving to Alaska getting nice stylish clothes became a real challenge.
+I started browsing consignment and thriftstores again in Alaska.
 All good brands, you can get in town, are famous outdoor outfitters.
-I am not an outdoor person at all.
+I am not an outdoor gal at all.
 Thus, why would I dress so?
 Furthermore, my work place has different informal “dress codes” depending on the department/unit you are associated with.
 Thus, work clothes wise everything works, but head-to-toe in one expensive designer.
 This means I can dress in my style.

 Given the fact that the style I strive for was not available in the stores, I started to browse the consignment stores in town.
 Doing so sounds like a contradiction in itself.
 However, due to the military and air force bases there is a fast turnover in the population of Fairbanks.
 Clothes that are still too cold for the new ones in town, however, are just right for those with a sourdough status of 10 years plus who are already adapted to the cold.
 Furthermore, many Alaskan buy their clothes in the Lower 48 when on travel, vacation or family visits.